GoogleCloudPlatform/community/tutorials/gsutil-compression.md

   7. Under **Boot disk** section, click on **CHANGE** and select the size of disk under **Size(GB)** as more than **100**.
 Since this exercise assumes you have to process large number of files and data.
   8. Also under **Access scopes**, set **Allow full acces to all Cloud APIs** as active radio button.
 This will ensure that VM instance is allowed to access **GCS Bucket**.
   9. Finally, click on **Create** to assign a VM instance.

+After setting up the VM instance, click on **SSH** to open a terminal window.
+After this in the terminal type **sudo -i** to become root user.
+Once this is done you can follow the below steps to execute `gsutil` commands.

 ## Pulling data from GCS Bucket
 In this step, we will use gsutil to pull the data in the bucket.
 While pulling the data, we have to use multithreading parameter "-m" for faster download.
 Usually the data transafer between the services in the GCP is much faster when compared to pulling data from on-premise machines.